Best Foods of Tuscany

 Cantucci di Prato, Ristorante Toto', Florence

-For a sweet finish to your Italian meal, choose a traditional Tuscan dessert.
 Cantucci biscuits, known as Cantucci di Prato, originated from the Tuscan city of Prato.
-These biscuits are a form of biscotti, which are twice-baked with almonds and have a crunchy texture and nutty flavor.
+These biscuits are a type of biscotti, twice-baked with almonds and crunchy with a nutty flavor.
 The biscuits are traditionally served with an Italian dessert wine, usually Vin Santo.
 You can eat them separately, but to feel like a true Tuscan, dunk the biscuits into the wine.

-Buccellato is another Tuscan dessert made in the city of Lucca and is a cake baked with raisins and anise.
+Buccellato is another Tuscan dessert from Lucca, a cake baked with raisins and anise.
 Torta di Riso is a rice cake originating from the town of Massa and is made with liqueur.

 Don’t forget to indulge in Tuscany’s world-famous wine while you’re here.
 Cin cin!